alex314159/tabblioserver/README.md

-# TabblioServer
+# tabblioserver

 Backend server for [www.tabblio.com](https://www.tabblio.com) - A privacy-focused data analysis platform.

 ## Why This Repository is Public

-This repository is intentionally made public to **demonstrate Tabblio's privacy-first architecture**.
+This repository is intentionally made public to **demonstrate tabblio's privacy-first architecture**.
 By examining this codebase, you can verify that:

 - **All data analysis happens client-side** in your browser
 - **Your data files never leave your device** - they are never uploaded to our servers
 - **Only analysis templates and metadata are stored** on the server
 - **No user data is processed or stored server-side**

-This transparency is core to Tabblio's commitment to user privacy and data security.
+This transparency is core to tabblio's commitment to user privacy and data security.

-## What is Tabblio?
+## What is tabblio?

-[Tabblio](https://www.tabblio.com) is a browser-based data analysis platform that performs all computations locally in your browser.
+[tabblio](https://www.tabblio.com) is a browser-based data analysis platform that performs all computations locally in your browser.
 Whether you're working with CSV files, Excel spreadsheets, or other data formats, your data remains on your device throughout the entire analysis process.

 ### Privacy Architecture